Gdoc/Admin

 Over time, influenza viruses circulating in the population tend to mutate through "antigenic drift".
 This gives them the ability to evade people's immunity.

 But, influenza viruses can also evolve with large and sudden changes.
-This happens in a process called “antigenic shift”, when parts of different strains combine with each other.
-These new combinations can be more infectious and lethal than previous strains, leading to deadlier pandemics.
+This happens in a process called “antigenic shift” when parts of different strains combine with each other.
+These new combinations can be more infectious and more lethal than previous strains, leading to deadlier pandemics.

-This death toll massively exceeds the number who die in a typical year from the flu – it is between 30 to 340 times higher than the estimate of 294,000 to 518,000 deaths that are caused by seasonal influenza each year, even though the global population was much smaller at the time.19
+This death toll massively exceeds the number who die from the flu in a typical year — it is between 30 to 340 times higher than the estimate of 700,000 total deaths caused by seasonal influenza each year, even though the global population was much smaller at the time.20

 Conclusion

-Seasonal flu causes 400,000 respiratory deaths each year on average.
-But the burden is far lower than in the past due to improvements in sanitation, healthcare, and vaccination.
+Seasonal flu causes a total of 700,000 deaths from respiratory diseases and cardiovascular diseases each year on average.
+However, the burden is far lower than in the past due to improvements in sanitation, healthcare, and vaccination.

 The flu also remains a large burden around the world for two major reasons.
 One is that many people around the world still lack access to healthcare and have low rates of influenza vaccination, which increases the risk of death.